Andrew Marvell was an English metaphysical poet, satirist and politician who sat in the House of Commons at various times between 1659 and 1678.

 Andrew Marvell eventually came to write several long and bitterly satirical verses against the corruption of the court.

-From 1659 until his death in 1678, Andrew Marvell was serving as London agent for the Hull Trinity House, a shipmasters' guild.
+From 1659 until his death in 1678, Andrew Marvell served as London agent for the Hull Trinity House shipmasters' guild.

-Andrew Marvell died suddenly in 1678, while in attendance at a popular meeting of his old constituents at Hull.
+Andrew Marvell died suddenly in 1678, while attending a popular meeting of his old constituents at Hull.

-Andrew Marvell's health had previously been remarkably good; and it was supposed by many that he was poisoned by some of his political or clerical enemies.
+Andrew Marvell's health had been remarkably good; and some people theorised of his poisoning by his political or clerical enemies.

 Andrew Marvell was buried in the church of St Giles in the Fields in central London.

-Andrew Marvell's monument, erected by his grateful constituency, bears the following inscription:.
+Andrew Marvell's monument, erected by a very grateful constituency, bears the following inscription:.

 Andrew Marvell having served twenty years successfully in Parliament, and that with such Wisdom, Dexterity, and Courage, as becomes a true Patriot, the town of Kingston-upon-Hull, from whence he was deputed to that Assembly, lamenting in his death the public loss, have erected this Monument of their Grief and their Gratitude, 1688.